wimpheling/hit/README.md

 }
 ``` -->

-The values can be either be simple (string, numeric, date) values, or their can contain **other sub objects**.
+The values can be either be

+- simple (string, numeric, date)
+- or they can contain **other sub objects**.
 Every sub-object (except the root one) can thus be located as being in a **property** of another **object**.
+- they can also contain **references** to other objects.

 (TODO : link to property types)

 ## Indexed

-Every `object` (except, not yet implemented, embedded sub-objects) is indexed.
+Every `object` <!-- (except, not yet implemented, embedded sub-objects) --> is indexed.
 That implies :

-- every object must have an `_id` field, with a value of type `string`
+- every object must have an `_id`, with a rust `String` value
 - every object (except the root object) can be located using these three indices :
   - parent_id
   - parent_property
   - parent_position

 The indexation allows `hit` to provide (TODO LINK) `reference` and `reference_array` type fields.
-They are inspired by foreign keys in relation databases, and enforce consistency rules : you cannot delete an `object` as long as there are references to it in the document.
+They are inspired by foreign keys in relation databases, and `hit` enforces consistency rules : you cannot delete an `object` as long as there are references to it in the document.

 The index also allows you to easily find all the references to an object.
+(TODO: link to method)

 ## Typed

 Every `object` in a document must have a (TODO: Link) `Model`.
 A model is identified by a string id, and is referenced in the `type` property of the `object`.
-To resolve model definitions from the ids, every instance of `hit` must be initialized with a `kernel` that contains the definitions.
+To resolve model definitions from the ids, every instance of `hit` must be initialized with a (TODO: link) `Kernel` that contains the definitions.

 The models :